bjw-s/pmb/README.md

 ### Kubernetes

 Poor Man's Backup can be used in Kubernetes as well.
-Examples will follow soon.
+An example CronJob definition can be found [here](examples/kubernetes/cronjob.yaml).

 ## Configuration